fractal-analytics-platform/fractal-analytics-platform.github.io/docs/version_2/image_list.md

 ![Image List 2](../assets/image_list_x_2_two_wells_four_images.png)

-If I then runs an MIP task, this will act on the two images with `illumination_corrected` set to true, due to the dataset filters.
+If I then run an MIP task, this will act on the two images with `illumination_corrected` set to true, due to the dataset filters.
 After the task has run, two new images are added to the list (with type `is_3D` set to false).

 ![Image list 3](../assets/image_list_x_3_two_wells_six_images.png)